adaptris/interlok-docs-legacy/pages/cookbook/cookbook-xml-validation.md

 </xml-validation-service>
 ```

-> Iterating over a documentation where `iteration-xpath` returns no nodes will not cause a failure unless `fail-on-iterate-failure=true`
+{% include note.html content="Iterating over a documentation where `iteration-xpath` returns no nodes will not cause a failure unless `fail-on-iterate-failure=true`." %}

 If our document was modified to be